allansp84/spectralcubes/README.md

 >     $ sudo apt-get install python-pip
 >     $ pip install virtualenv
 >     $ pip install virtualenvwrapper
+*Obs.: It is necessary to add the command to source /usr/local/bin/virtualenvwrapper.sh to your shell startup file.
+Please, change the path to virtualenvwrapper.sh depending on where it was installed by pip.
+You can find more information about virtualenv and virtualenvwrapper in https://virtualenv.pypa.io/en/stable/ and https://virtualenv.pypa.io/en/stable/, respectively.*

 2. Installing all depedences of our sofwware:
 >     $ mkvirtualenv spectralcubes-env                      # -- create a new environment